 Read on to discover the myriad ways Action Solar can affix solar panels to your home or business in the San Diego area!

-The most common type of roof in Southern California is asphalt shingle, and this type of roof is the easiest type of roof to install solar panels on.
+The most common type of roof in Southern California is an asphalt shingle roof.
+This type of roof is the easiest type of roof to install solar panels on.
 Contact the team at Action Solar today to get your solar panels installed on your asphalt shingle roof.